evheath/wedding/index.md

 There's a lake for swimming/kayaking and even a [small campground if you want to stay on location](./lodging.html).

-If you'd like to learn more about the venue [click here.](/venue.html)
+If you'd like to see some pictures of the venue [click here.](/venue.html)

 ## What is the dress code?